synqing/K1.node1/docs/README.md

 ## Mission Context

-This system ingests live audio (PDM MEMS mic and/or digital/I²S), performs low-latency analysis, streams compact feature vectors over SPI to a renderer, and drives hundreds of addressable LEDs with bounded latency from sound to photon.
+This system ingests live audio (I2S MEMS mic and/or digital/I²S), performs low-latency analysis, streams compact feature vectors over SPI to a renderer, and drives hundreds of addressable LEDs with bounded latency from sound to photon.
 It supports immediate prototyping on dual ESP32‑S3 and provides a long-term path to more complex multi-node and SoC-based systems.